jalex3421/VIT-Swin-Transformer-Playground/README.md

 - Inside the agent/ folder, the fine-tuned Swin Transformer model is loaded and wrapped into a Google ADK Agent.

--The agent is designed to classify images by fetching them from URLs.
+- The agent is designed to classify images by fetching them from URLs.
 (For demonstration purposes, it currently uses a hardcoded URL.)
 The model is used purely for inference, without any re-training.

 This demonstrates how a trained ViT-based model like Swin Transformer can be integrated into a production-like agent environment.